On nov. 2, 15 pm, Lecture by Prof. Lars Frers,

-CONTINUA - across the floor of the foyer, a string of 270 sculptures made of corrugated cardboard develops in different directions.
-Each cardboard object occupies a virtual space of 20x20x60 cm, is not firmly connected to its neighbours, but touches the adjacent objects at geometrically determined points: This creates a modular continuum of singular forms, each designed according to one of the six predetermined sculptural themes: Figure/Ground, Form/Counterform, Modularity/Seriality, Threshold Form, Morphing, Linear Space-Construct.
-In this way, the individual cell can be seen as a microcosm within the large structure of the continuum, in which various completed movements, material arrangements, formations, transformations, breakthroughs, etc. develop.
-It seems as if a continuous flow of energy in each sub-unit takes on new forms according to its own lawful condition and constantly transforms itself anew as it passes through the continuum. *
+CONTINUA - across the floor of the foyer a string of 270 sculptures made of corrugated cardboard develops in different directions.
+Each cardboard object occupies a virtual space of 20x20x60 cm, is not firmly connected to its neighbors, but touches the adjacent objects at geometrically determined points.
+This creates a modular continuum of singular forms, each designed according to one of six predetermined sculptural themes: Figure/Ground, Form/Counterform, Modularity/Seriality, Threshold Form, Morphing, Linear Space Construct.
+The individual cells are seen as microcosms within the large-scale structure of the continuum, in which various completed movements, material arrangements, formations, transformations, breakthroughs, etc. develop.
+It seems as if a continuous flow of energy in each sub-unit takes on new forms according to its own lawful conditions and constantly transforms itself anew as it passes through the continuum. *

-PAPER MODEL - The models made of white drawing cardboard are modelled on selected spatial constellations that the students find in their everyday surroundings.
-Often they are not designed room details - a socket next to a beam, a cable duct leading off from it... - such detailed places can often contain exciting, space-sculptural situations and are sometimes not even noticed by us in everyday life.
-Drawing attention to these details by creating white-abstract models of them is both visualisation and re-evaluation.
-Describing the alternation of space-occupying and space-forming forms in a purposeless way also serves as an exercise in understanding the formation of spaces through forms and in forming one's own criteria for assessing them.
+PAPER MODEL - The models made of white drawing cardboard are based on selected spatial constellations that the students find in their everyday environment.
+Often they are not designed room details - a socket next to a beam, a cable duct leading off of it... - such detailed places can often contain exciting, spatial plastic situations and are sometimes not even noticed by us in everyday life.
+Drawing attention to these details by creating white-abstract models of them is both visualization and re-evaluation.
+Describing the alternation of space-occupying and space-forming forms in a purposeless way also serves as an exercise in understanding the formation of spaces through forms and in forming one's own criteria for evaluating them.